ucbrise/flor/docs/storage.md

   runs/<tstamp>.jsonl      tracked: one immutable record per forward run obj_store/<tstamp>/      ignored: the run's copy of each checkpoint file it saved
   <projid>.db              ignored: sqlite query cache, rebuildable at any time
-.flor.cmd                  tracked: the run's tstamp and command line
+.<branch>.cmd              tracked: the branch's latest run tstamp and command line
 ```

+For example, runs on `flor.trial-a` update `.flor.trial-a.cmd`.
+Each branch
+has its own file, so merging trials preserves their latest commands without
+conflicts over a shared command file.
+Branch names are percent-encoded in the
+filename (`flor.trial/a` becomes `.flor.trial%2Fa.cmd`).
+Older `.flor.cmd`
+files are left intact; new runs write only the branch-specific file.

 Each run makes one `FLOR::Auto-commit::<tstamp>` commit whose message body
 carries the run's hyperparameters — so a run stays reproducible even if the logs